 Data-driven health helps clinicians and population health managers to quickly understand individual patients and their entire population of patients.

-Interested to know more about how Orion Health Intelligence platform can help you?
+Interested to know more about how the Orion Health Intelligence platform can help you?

 1 Conference Paper: Hyojun Park, A., Roubal A., Roubal, B., Rudolph R., Booske C November 2013 Relative contributions of health determinants on health outcomes at the county level Conference: 141st APHA Annual Meeting and Exposition 2013.